marcoverl/CVUserGuide/source/ManagingImages.rst

 currently only possible via the command line tools.

-If an image has been uploaded to your currently active project, using the procedure described in ?, you can then use the **openstack image add project** operation to share that image with another project.
+If an image has been uploaded to your currently active project, using the procedure described in :ref:`User Provided Images <userprovidedimages>`, you can then use the **openstack image add project** operation to share that image with another project.